 The fluid is held within the abdomen for a prescribed period of time (called a dwell).
 The lining of the abdominal cavity (the peritoneal lining) acts as a membrane to allow excess fluids and waste products to diffuse from the bloodstream into the dialysate.
 The used dialysate in the abdomen is then drained out and discarded.
 The peritoneal cavity is then filled again with fresh dialysate.
 This process is called an exchange.

-The exchange may be done manually four to five times during the day.
-The exchange may also be done automatically using a machine (called a cycler) while you sleep.
+PD treatment exchanges may be done manually four to five times during the day.
+They may also be done automatically using a machine (called a cycler) while you sleep.

-Advantages — Advantages of peritoneal dialysis compared to hemodialysis include more uninterrupted time for work, family, and social activities.
+Advantages — Advantages of PD compared with hemodialysis include more uninterrupted time for work, family, and social activities.
 Most people who use PD are able to continue working, at least part-time, especially if exchanges are done during sleep.

 Disadvantages — People who use PD must be able to understand how to set the equipment up and use their hands to connect and disconnect small tubes.
 If you cannot do this, a family or household member may be able to do it.

-Disadvantages of peritoneal dialysis include an increased risk of hernia (weakening of the abdominal muscles) from the pressure of the fluid inside the abdominal cavity.
+Disadvantages of PD include an increased risk of hernia (weakening of the abdominal muscles) from the pressure of the fluid inside the abdominal cavity.
 In addition, you can gain weight and you have an increased risk of infection at the catheter site or inside the abdomen (peritonitis).

 WHICH THERAPY IS BEST FOR ME?

 Kidney transplantation is the optimal treatment for most patients.
-Patients who are not candidates for kidney transplantation or who must wait for a kidney can usually be treated with either hemodialysis or peritoneal dialysis.
+Patients who are not candidates for kidney transplantation or who must wait for a kidney can usually be treated with either hemodialysis or peritoneal dialysis (PD).

-Choosing between peritoneal dialysis and hemodialysis is a complex decision that is best made by you and your doctor, and often other family members or caregivers, after careful consideration of a number of important factors.
+Choosing between PD and hemodialysis is a complex decision that is best made by you, your doctor, and often other family members or caregivers, after careful consideration of a number of important factors.

-In the United States, dialysis is available to everyone who needs it.
-However, some people choose to refuse dialysis.
-You and your family should discuss the risks and benefits of long-term dialysis early and often.
+In the United States, dialysis is available to virtually everyone who needs it.
+However, some people choose not to start dialysis at all.
+You and your family should discuss the risks and benefits of long-term dialysis with your doctors.

-Most people with kidney disease who have no other chronic illnesses are encouraged to pursue aggressive treatment of their disease; the chance of having a high quality of life for an extended period of time is usually excellent.
-However, you may have compelling reasons for refusing treatment.
+Most people with kidney disease who have no or few other chronic illnesses are encouraged to start dialysis or get a kidney transplant; the chance of having a high quality of life for an extended period of time is usually excellent.
+However, you may have compelling reasons for electing not to start dialysis; this is often due to advanced age and having other medical conditions that might limit long-term life expectancy that would not be prolonged by starting dialysis.
 Try to feel comfortable discussing your wishes with your family and healthcare team with the goals of death with dignity and life with quality.

 WHERE TO GET MORE INFORMATION